aukspot/dles/README.md

 ## Features

-You can suggest a feature by [submitting a feature request](https://github.com/aukspot/dles/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=).
+You can suggest a feature by [filling out this form](https://tally.so/r/Gx6kXZ) or [submitting a feature request](https://github.com/aukspot/dles/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=).

 ### Current

 - A list of over 600 curated dles.
 - 17 categories to help with organization.
 - Users can select their favorite dles for quick access.
-- Randomly choose and open a dle from selected categories.
+- Randomly pick a dle to play.

 ### Planned